ya-yura/salatik/README.md

 ## Get Started

-To get started with the Salad Delivery Project, follow these steps:
+To get started with the SALATIK Project, follow these steps:

 1. Clone the repository to your local machine.
 2. Set up the necessary dependencies by running the installation commands.